 Famous Trials

-Notable Details and Personal Information: The following personal details have been considered to be contributory to the behavior and criminal actions undertaken by John Dillinger; in addition, these case details were made mention within John Dillinger’s criminal profile:
+Notable Details and Personal Information: The following personal details have been considered to be contributory to the behavior and criminal actions undertaken in conjunction with regard to the Black Dahlia Murder; in addition, these case details were made mention within the criminal investigation of the Black Dahlia Murder:

 Patricia Krenwinkel: A Murderer